jscad/io/packages/stl-deserializer/README.md

 ## Overview

-This deserializer converts raw stl data to CSG/CAG.
+This deserializer converts raw stl data to jscad code (that can be evaluated to CSG/CAG).

 ## Table of Contents